-The ENCALS meeting 2017 takes place in Ljubljana, the capital of Slovenia, from Thursday 18th to Saturday 20th of May.
-Local organizer is dr. Blaz Koritnik of the Ljubljana University Medical Centre.
+The 15th ENCALS meeting 2017 was held in Ljubljana, the capital of Slovenia, from Thursday 18th to Saturday 20th of May.
+More than 300 scientists and clinicians who are working to find a cure for ALS/ MND attended.
+The ENCALS board would like to thank dr. Blaž Koritnik, neurologist at the Ljubljana University Medical Centre, for organizing this great conference.

 Plenary speakers for the ENCALS 2017 meeting in Ljubljana: